 An in-clinic medication abortion is similar to an early miscarriage and is begun at the clinic and completed at home.
 At the clinic Mifeprex© is given, which works by blocking the hormone progesterone from reaching the pregnancy which stops further development of the pregnancy.
-Most people do not feel much after taking this first medication.
+Most people do not feel much after taking this first medication, but it may cause mild nausea and spotting.
 A second medication, Misoprostol, is taken at home 24 to 48 hours later and causes the uterus to contract and expel the pregnancy.
 After taking the second medication, you will experience bleeding and cramping, the heaviest lasting about 4-6hours, then lightening up.
 Bleeding and/or spotting may continue for up to 4-6 weeks after your medication abortion.

 People who are 77 days (11 weeks) pregnant or less by ultrasound may have an in-clinic medication abortion.

 Medication abortion appointments last between 2 to 4 hours.
 During your appointment you will have:

 - Lab work.

 - An ultrasound.

 - A nurse health assessment.